How to Insure Classic and Collector Cars

 Some companies specialize in this type of insurance.
 These are often the same firms that partner with larger insurers.
 Hagerty and Grundy are both well-known in the collector car space and partner with large companies.
 You’ll see these names on the same pages or hear your agent talk about them when they go over this type of coverage with you.

-How Much Does It Cost?
+How Much It Costs

 The premiums for collector car insurance will usually be less than for a regular vehicle There are a few factors that impact your rates positively or negatively:

 If you don’t plan on driving the car, a strictly comprehensive plan can help lower your rates.
 But it will only be safe from random events such as fire or vandalism.
-It won’t have any protection from collisions with other cars or property.
+It won’t have any protection from collisions with other vehicles or property.
 Only do this if you plan to leave it in storage.

 Frequently Asked Questions